Blog > Articles

 Both Wegovy and Ozempic are prescription medications and are only available with a doctor’s prescription.
 There have been Wegovy shortages in the past, leading providers to prescribe Ozempic off-label which then contributed to shortages of Ozempic.
 As of the time of this writing, Wegovy is now back in stock in all dosages.
 Patients should speak with their healthcare provider to determine which medication is best for them.

-Wegovy vs Ozempic for Weight Loss
+Wegovy vs Ozempic for weight loss

-If you are taking or plan to take Wegovy or Ozempic, you may want to consider working with a weight management program like FORM that provides personalized support tailored to your needs.
+If you are taking or plan to take Wegovy or Ozempic, you may want to consider working with a weight management program like Form Health that provides personalized support tailored to your needs.
 In fact, combining medication and comprehensive lifestyle counseling led to 2.5x more weight loss than just medication alone.

-Get Started with Ozempic or Wegovy
+Get started with Ozempic or Wegovy

 If you have struggled with your weight despite implementing healthy nutrition and lifestyle changes, an Ozempic or Wegovy prescription may be an option for you and is something you should discuss with your doctor.
-At FORM, all patients undergo a comprehensive medical evaluation.
+At Form Health, all patients undergo a comprehensive medical evaluation.
 This includes laboratory studies, and participate in frequent visits with a doctor and Registered Dietitian.
 You clinical team will provide a nutrition plan, accountability, and support for long-term behavior change.

 Wegovy® and Ozempic® are registered trademarks of Novo Nordisk A/S.